Equality, Diversity and Inclusion

 University Inclusive Curriculum Feedback

 The ‘Curriculum feedback form for inclusive and anti-colonial practice’ is a mechanism for capturing voluntary and ongoing student feedback on matters of inclusivity and activity which aims to dismantle or address colonialism in the curriculum.
 You can access the form here.
+If you want to report any instances of bullying, harassment or discrimination that have occurred in teaching and learning environments, you can use the University’s Report & Support tool.

 University Support and Advice